 The dual brake system provides a reserve braking capacity in the event of a failure to a portion of the hydraulic system.
-Failure of either half of the dual brake system is indicated by the Brake Warning Light which will turn on when the brake fluid level in the master cylinder has dropped below a specified level.
+Failure of either half of the dual brake system is

 The light will remain on until the cause is corrected.